Olray/DelphiFun/GGCompress/README.md

 AFAIK the GnuGetText for Delphi package is the only FLOSS-compatible translation tool out there.
 If you want to translate your free software and not pay for a proprietary tool you might want to have a look.

-Currently, GnuGetText for Delphi is maintained by Dr. Jürgen Rathleff.
+Currently, GnuGetText for Delphi is maintained by Dr. Jürgen Rathlev.
 Find the source [here](https://github.com/jrathlev/GnuGetText-for-Delphi)

 Some months ago I have added a function to GnuGetText that allows embedding .mo-files as RCDATA resources instead of